Welcome to Reception

 Homework

 Please complete all homework which is set on a Friday and return completed books to school by the following Wednesday.
 Your child will have a timetable of homework activities, reading books and knowledge organisers to share with you each term.
-The knowledge organiser suggests activities for discussion to support your child’s communication and language skills.
+There will also be some projects during holidays.
+You can find links to useful websites in the websites star.

 Parental support at home is vital in helping your child to progress.